 - Research conducted at: Universiteit van Amsterdam

-Chapter 5: Limited effect of complement inhibition on aneurysm formation in Marfan syndrome (Embargo until 15 December 2018)
+Chapter 5: Limited effect of complement inhibition on aneurysm formation in Marfan syndrome (Embargo up to and including 15 December 2018)

-Chapter 6: Aortic microcalcification correlates with aortic dilatation in Marfan syndrome (Embargo until 15 December 2018)
+Chapter 6: Aortic microcalcification correlates with aortic dilatation in Marfan syndrome (Embargo up to and including 15 December 2018)

-Chapter 7: Renal cystic disease in the Fbn1(C1039G/+) Marfan mouse is associated with enhanced aortic aneurysm formation (Embargo until 15 December 2018)
+Chapter 7: Renal cystic disease in the Fbn1(C1039G/+) Marfan mouse is associated with enhanced aortic aneurysm formation (Embargo up to and including 15 December 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.